Pain During Sex: Dyspareunia Explained

 What do we mean by sex?

 When we talk about sex, we don’t just refer to penis and vaginal intercourse.
 Sex comes in different forms.
-To name a few, there is oral sex, non-penetrative sex, and anal sex.
+To name a few types of sex, there is oral sex, non-penetrative sex, and anal sex.
 Sex in all its forms can be painful for anyone.
 However, there are steps you can take such as using lubricants, building trust, and taking things slowly that can help reduce discomfort.
 The most important thing is to communicate clearly, listen to your body, and talk to your doctor if you have concerns.
 Now, let’s take a look at some of the causes of dyspareunia in women and men...

 Pain during sex for women